classiebit/eventmie-pro-docs/resources/docs/3.0/bookings/ticket-scanner.md

 ---

 <a name="scan-check-in"></a>
 ## Scan & Check-in <small class="v">v2.0</small>

-The scanning & Check-in process very smooth. 🍺 The system also records the check-in time of the attendee for verification purposes.
+The scanning and check-in process is smooth and efficient.
+The system records the attendee's check-in time for verification and reporting.

-- Organizers can Scan & Check-in in only their own event's tickets.
+- Organizers can scan and check-in tickets for their own events only.
-- Admin can Scan & Check-in in all events tickets.
+- Admins can scan and check-in tickets for all events.
-- Multi-ticket scans, if in case, a ticket has 3 Attendees (3 Qty), then you can scan the ticket up to 3 times (Max Scan = Qty)
+- Multi-ticket scans: If a ticket has multiple attendees (e.g., 3 Qty), it can be scanned up to 3 times (Max Scan = Qty).
-- The Total Scans / Total Quantity will appear on Customer Bookings, Organizer Bookings & Admin Dashboard pages.
+- Total scans and total quantity are displayed on Customer Bookings, Organizer Bookings, and Admin Dashboard pages.
-- If the Booking Status = Disabled or if the Booking Is Paid = No, then that ticket won't be scanned & Checked-in.
+- If the Booking Status is `Disabled` or Booking Is Paid is `No`, the ticket cannot be scanned or checked in.

 ---

->{primary} We know you know this.
-Please don't get offended. 😋
+>{primary} Please ensure you follow best practices for event check-in. 😋

 ---

-To scan a ticket-
+To scan a ticket:

-1. Visit the scanner page from `Scan Ticket` on the header.
+1. Visit the scanner page via `Scan Ticket` in the header.
-2. The scanner starts automatically, just bring the ticket QrCode in front of it.
+2. The scanner starts automatically—simply present the ticket QR code to the camera.
-3. If ticket is valid, you'll see <larecipe-button type="success" size="sm" rounded>Verify & Check-in</larecipe-button>
+3. If the ticket is valid, you'll see <larecipe-button type="success" size="sm" rounded>Verify & Check-in</larecipe-button>.
-4. That's it
+4. That's it—your attendee is checked in!

 ---